Macromolecular X-ray Analysis Facility

 High-Throughput Crystallization Platform

 The High-Throughput Crystallization Platform is integrated with the adjoining Macromolecular X-ray Analysis Facility.
 A critical step in determining three-dimensional structures of proteins is the generation of crystals of the protein studied.
-Despite significant progress in the methods of crystallization, crystal generation remains a trial and error process that requires the analysis of thousands of conditions.
-The platform provides the infrastructure necessary for high throughput analysis of hundreds of simultaneous crystallization conditions with robots for dispensing drops of crystallization, a storage station, viewing with internet access and equipment for the protein analysis.
+Despite significant progress in the methods of crystallization, crystal generation remains a trial and error process, requiring analysis of thousands of conditions.
+The platform provides the infrastructure necessary for high-throughput analysis of hundreds of simultaneous crystallization conditions, with robots for dispensing drops of crystallization, a storage station, viewing with Internet access and equipment for the protein analysis.
 The current instrumentation will be upgraded next year with the addition of a third liquid handling robot and a second state-of-the-art incubator with in situ UV imaging of growing protein crystals.

 Analysis of Protein-Protein Interactions

 The characterization of interactions between biological macromolecules is an essential step in the structural analysis of complexes of biomolecules, whether for a preliminary characterization of affinity or a thorough analysis of the thermodynamic parameters of a reaction.
 The Protein-Protein Interactions platform is located across several rooms in the Bellini Life Sciences Complex and comprises two isothermal titration calorimeters (ITC) for measuring binding affinities, multiangle and dynamic light scattering instruments for characterizing protein molecular mass, mass spectrometers, a circular dichroism spectrometer for determining protein secondary structure, and several fluorometers for measuring binding affinities and protein stability.

 Quebec/ Eastern Canada High Field NMR Facility (QANUC)